Top 20 Eco-Friendly Shopper Trends

 Every household goes through at lease a few plastic toothbrushes annually (on the conservative side), and this plastic waste remains in landfills or worse, our oceans, forever.
 Switching to bamboo toothbrushes like these from Thrive Market is another easy waste reduction change anyone can easily make.

 16. Konjac Face Scrubs

-My recent CAUSEBOX delivery came with a cognac scrub, and I’m in love.
+My recent CAUSEBOX delivery came with a cognac scrub, and I’m in LOVE.
 I don’t know if it’s the combination of the rose water spray, or the medication I’ve been taking finally kicking in, but for possibly the first time in my life my skin feels great without makeup!
 Here is one from Grove that’s similar.

 The kitchen sponge is a seemingly innocuous everyday item, but it contains plastics and non-biodegradable materials – and we use a LOT of them.
-Bamboo-based handles and naturally derived scrubbing materials are hitting their stride, reducing the amount of waste being added to landfills.
+Naturally derived scrubbing materials are hitting their stride, reducing the amount of waste being added to landfills.